openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 b) When command response is not needed
    - RWN bit of DATA_SETUP CSR is 0 and EN bit of DATA_SETUP CSR is 1 and command is sent.

 To initiate Tx operation, uDMA Core will drive 1 on `sddata_oen_o` line.
-Data will be transmitted over data lines in below sequence: -
+Data will be transmitted over `sddata_o` data lines in below sequence: -

 `Start bit -> Data -> CRC - > End`

 To send start bit, the uDMA SDIO will drive the `sddata_o` will value 0.
+CRC for Tx operation is calculated based on `x16+x12+x5+1` polynomial function.
+CRC is calculated by the SDIO on the data received from the L2 memory.

+To get transmit data from L2 memory TX FIFO requests data from the uDMA core by asserting both the READY (space available) and REQ (request a new transaction) signals.
+The uDMA core arbitrates among multiple peripherals on receiving the REQ signal.
+When the SDIO TX channel is enabled and wins arbitration, the uDMA core issues a GNT (grant) signal and places the valid data read from L2 memory on the bus along with asserting VALID signal.
+Tx FIFO stores this received data and keeps the READY and REQ signals asserted as long as the aforementioned conditions remain valid.
+The uDMA core de-asserts the VALID signal in the following clock cycle and reasserts it only when new data is available for transmission.
+Initially, after reset or power-up, READY/REQ are asserted since the FIFO is empty.

+Whenever TX FIFO has valid data and the TX DC FIFO has shown readiness to accept data by asserting READY signal, it asserts VALID signal and update the data lines of DC FIFO with the valid data.
+The data transmission from TX FIFO to TX DC FIFO is synchronized using system clock.
+TX DC FIFO de-asserts READY when it is full, temporarily stalling the upstream TX FIFO.
+Once space is freed, READY is re-asserted.
+Data moves from TX FIFO to TX DC FIFO when both VALID and READY are high on the same cycle.

+The uDMA SDIO must be configured using the TX_SADDR, TX_SIZE and TX_CFG CSRs to read transmit data from L2 memory.

 **Rx Operation**

 Rx operation is initiated when RWN and EN bit of DATA_SETUP CSR is 1 and command is sent.
+The uDMA SDIO receives data on the `sddata_i` data lines.
+Data will be received  over `sddata_i` data lines in below sequence: -

+`Start bit -> Data -> CRC - > End`

+To receive response, uMDA QSPI  expects `sddata_i` pin to have value 0(indicating start bit) within BLOCK_NUM clock cycles.
+If uDMA SDIO does not receive response from the external device within BLOCK_NUM `sdclk_o` clock cycle, it updates the Rx STATUS to STATUS_RSP_TIMEOUT and does not wait for the response.
+After successfully receiving the start bit, it reads BLOCK_SIZE data and 16 bit crc values.
+After successfully reading BLOCK_NUM data and subsequent crc bits, uDMA SDIO sets the EOT bit of STATUS CSR.
+Reading EOT bit will clear it.
+The uDMA SDIO reads the start bit, BLOCK_SIZE data and 16 bit crc values for BLOCK_NUM to complete Rx operation.

+The uDMA SDIO pushes each BLOCK_SIZE data and CRC into the RX DC FIFO.
+The uDMA SDIO when it has data asserts the valid lines of RX DC FIFO.
+RX DC FIFO reads the data lines and asserts the valid lines for uDMA core to indicate the availability of new data.

+To store the received data into L2 memory, the uDMA SDIO must be programmed with RX_SADDR, RX_SIZE and RX_CFG CSRs.

+On detecting the valid signal, the uDMA core arbitrates for access.
+If the uDMA SDIO RX channel wins the arbitration and the core's RX FIFO has space, uDMA core asserts READY, latching the data from RX DC FIFO.
+The data is then written into L2 memory at the address specified by RX_SADDR, with automatic increment for subsequent bytes.
+The cycle repeats until the entire transfer (as defined by RX_SIZE) completes.

-CRC is calculated based on `x16+x12+x5+1` polynomial function.
+CRC for both Rx and Tx operation is calculated based on `x16+x12+x5+1` polynomial function.

 Interrupt
 ^^^^^^^^^

 uDMA SDIO generates the following interrupts:

-- Error interrupt:
+- Error interrupt: Raised by uDMA SDIO when it encounter error while performing command-response reception or Rx/Tx operation.
-- End of transfer interrupt:
+- End of transfer interrupt: Raised by uDMA SDIO after successfully completing Rx/Tx operation.
 - Rx channel interrupt: Raised by uDMA core's Rx channel after pushing the last byte of RX_SIZE bytes into core RX FIFO.
 - Tx channel interrupt: Raised by uDMA core's Tx channel after pushing the last byte of TX_SIZE bytes into core TX FIFO.